scoony/plexplayer-updater/README.md

 # plexplayer-updater
-An updater to keep Plex Media Player up to date
+An updater to keep Plex Media Player up to date (AppImage package)

 ----